leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 In some of these instances, the third party might be liable and have to compensate the customer at no extra cost to your company.
 This is usually handled by the provider’s customer service department and initiating reverse logistics.

-Providers also remain responsible for unexpected events in the field that are out of their control, such as vehicle or equipment malfunction, unforeseen driver behavior or health issues (like [**the state of delivery during the COVID-19 outbreak**](https://elogii.com/blog/the-state-of-delivery-in-time-of-the-coronavirus/)), or external disasters.
+Providers also remain responsible for unexpected events in the field that are out of their control, such as vehicle or equipment malfunction, unforeseen driver behaviour or health issues (like [**the state of delivery during the COVID-19 outbreak**](https://elogii.com/blog/the-state-of-delivery-in-time-of-the-coronavirus/)), or external disasters.

 All of these situations are usually covered by the provider’s insurance policies, which cover everyone and everything involved during drop-off.

 However, it does highlight the importance of choosing a reliable and professional company with a good delivery track record.
 This way, you not only reduce liability for yourself but also provide the best possible service to your customers.

-# The Disadvantages of Operating an External Fleet
+## The Disadvantages of Outsourcing a Delivery Fleet

-## Potential Erosion of Margins
+### Potential Erosion of Margins

 Despite the attraction of low initial capital requirements and fixed costs, outsourcing your logistics operations, especially with a stable and predictable volume and revenue base, can erode your operating margins.